6 Washington Place, Room 423, New York, NY 10003-6634 • 212-998-7920

 Associate Director of Undergraduate Studies

 Cognition and Perception Program Coordinator

 Social Program Coordinator

 The Department of Psychology at NYU approaches the study of mind and behavior from many perspectives.
 Cognitive psychologists focus on perception, memory, attention, language, and thinking.
-Social psychologists determine how social beliefs, attitudes, and decisions are formed and maintained.
+Social and personality psychologists determine how social beliefs, attitudes, and decisions are formed and maintained.
 Cognitive neuroscientists study features and functions in the brain as they relate to certain mental processes.
 Developmental psychologists seek to understand factors that affect and influence individuals across various ages.
 These many perspectives are reflected in undergraduate course offerings, all of which emphasize the scientific basis of psychology.

 In addition to its course offerings, the department encourages advanced undergraduates to become involved in faculty research through the Research Experiences and Methods course and the honors program.
 Highly qualified students are admitted to the honors program in their sophomore or junior year, take honors seminars, participate in primary research, and write an honors research thesis under close faculty supervision.

-NYU psychology majors graduate with an excellent academic foundation in psychology and are well prepared for graduate study in the field.
+NYU psychology majors graduate with an excellent academic foundation in psychology and are well-prepared for graduate study in the field.
 Graduates are accepted by top programs throughout the country.
 Others go on to careers in law, business, medicine, and education.